Major Benefits of Diaton Tonometer:

 - Quick, Puff-free & Painless (Perfect for children and adults)

 - No contact with the cornea (only upper eyelid and sclera)

-- No need for anesthesia drops or removal of contact lenses
+- No need for anesthesia drops (no side effects)

 - Safe: No risk of infecting or scratching cornea (safer vs other methods)

 - Cost efficient: No consumables (no need to purchase replacement tips, probes or covers, etc.)

 - Latex-free, handheld, non-contact, portable, pen-like tonometer